blcdigital/dev-docs/development-lifecycle.md

 The release process should also be automated based on a fixed trigger, for example creating a "Release" in Github.

 Release notes detailing everything included in the release must be added here too.
-The use of Gitmoji is encouraged.
+The use of Gitmoji[3] is encouraged.

-## Hotfixes
+## Hot fixes

 Once a production issue has been reported it should be replicated on both the production and staging environments.
 The reason for additional replication on the staging environment is to confirm any changes waiting to go to production have not already fixed the issue.